You are here

 “They are graduates now, and their journey doesn’t stop here.
 I look forward to seeing them return home as community heroes, inspiring others to follow their dreams and live long, healthy, active lives.”

 Prior to the founding of the Indigenous Marathon Project in 2010, no Indigenous man or woman had completed any major international marathon.
-Now, there are 65 Aboriginal and Torres Strait Islander IMP graduates who have all completed an international marathon.
+Today Australia the IMP has 65 Aboriginal and Torres Strait Islander IMP graduates who have all completed an international marathon.

 They have all inspired thousands of others to get active and improve their health and fitness but also have shown family and community how proud, strong and determined young Indigenous men and women are, when driven by their purpose of making life better for the next generation.